FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolselect-1.md

 ### <a id="methods-autoselect"/>**AutoSelect(Boolean)**

-Automatically select item when only one item is in the list .
+Automatically select and finalize item when only one item is in the list .
 Default false.

 ```csharp
 IControlSelect<T> AutoSelect(bool value)